 Worst State for Unexpected Fees – Hawaii

 A prime example is Hawaii, where additional shipping and inspection fees can significantly bump up your total costs, especially for imported vehicles.
+These unexpected fees make Hawaii stand out compared to states with the lowest unexpected fees.

 Many states impose environmental taxes to cover stricter emissions regulations, which can quickly add to your bill.
 You may also encounter local or city-based surcharges that hike up the overall cost without much warning.
-On top of that, documentation fees can range widely—some states permit higher maximum charges, resulting in a sizable addition to your final invoice.
+On top of that, documentation fees can range widely; some states permit higher maximum charges, resulting in a sizable addition to your final invoice.
+Before you finalize your purchase, always ask the dealership for a detailed fee breakdown.
+This extra step helps you avoid nasty surprises at the end of the transaction.

 States without Sales Tax – New Hampshire, Oregon, Montana

-Even if a state doesn’t impose sales tax on cars, keep an eye out for other fees they might tack on to offset that lost revenue.
+Even if a state doesn’t impose state sales tax on cars, keep an eye out for other fees they might tack on to offset that lost revenue.
 Also, many states have residency rules that prevent non-residents from sidestepping taxes completely, so you can’t always pop in, grab a car, and skip out on taxes.

+If you’re buying from a dealership or private seller in another state, you may need temporary registration to legally drive your new car home or complete the registration process while waiting for your permanent plates.
 Lastly, remember that if you return home with the vehicle, your own state’s sales tax could still come into play, unless you qualify for a specific exemption.

-If you are considering whether driving your new car home or shipping it home is the better deal, check out Sherpa’s guide on how to ship a car to another state.
+If you are considering whether driving your new car home or shipping it home is the better deal, check out Sherpa’s guide on how to ship a car to another state

 Best State for Auto Insurance – Maine